Embodying Survivor Justice: Centering Black, Indigenous, People of Color Healers and Healing

 We desire to co-create a world where all survivors feel free in their bodies, in their relationships, and in their pursuit of what uniquely gives joy and meaning to their lives.
 Centering BIPOC healers and healing through our new fund, Embodying Survivor Justice, plants another seed within a growing garden of resources to ensure that our intentions become reality.
 We hope you will join us!

-To make a donation to Embodying Survivor Justice, please follow our donate button here.
+To make a donation to our Embodying Survivor Justice fund, please follow our donate button here.
 Beneath the dollar amount select “Embodying Survivor Justice” in the drop down menu.
-Every dollar will be matched up to $5000 and any level of contribution makes an impact.

 1 – In the trauma healing theory of Somatic Experiencing, sexual trauma is categorized as an inescapable attack – one in which there is no way out and where survivability is increased by the body’s evolutionarily selected for movement into the state of freeze.
 When we account for the ways in which colonization and slavery were woven into the very founding of our nation and which informed the building blocks of our society, it is clear that racism, along with other forms of systemic oppression, are also inescapable attacks.
 You can read more about some of the primary features of inescapable attack, with specific attention on sexual trauma in this blog.